SherG/sherrieg/content/blog/turn-news-off/index.md

 * News stories based entirely on anonymous sources -- something which a couple of decades ago was rightly considered unethical in journalism.
 * Visual media has a different impact on people than reading text.
-* The fabricated sense of urgency which corrodes trust and amplifies negative emotions can also prevent you from making sound decisions about your security.
+* The fabricated sense of urgency which corrodes trust and amplifies negative emotions can also prevent you from making sound decisions.

 ## False alarms and the drawbridge of perception